 We have developed our curriculum with recommendations from the Archdiocesan Education Department to ensure that they meet with Catholic Church teaching.

-After consultation with parents Relationship Sex Education will be covered using the Archdiocesan recommended resource 'Journey in Love' 2020 this includes sexual intercourse at Year 6.
-(See right of withdrawal) and TEN TEN: Life to the full.
+After consultation with parents Relationship Sex Education will be covered using the Archdiocesan recommended resource 'Journey In Love' 2nd Edition 2020 this includes sexual intercourse at Year 6.
+(See right of withdrawal)

 We have considered the age, stage and feelings of pupils and have consulted with parents and staff to ensure we are offering a quality curriculum which is adequately catered to meet their needs.

-If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner, so they are fully informed and do not seek answers online.
+We have the Jigsaw Scheme of Work to ensure that we provide a bespoke curriculum appropriate to the needs of our pupils.
+All statutory aspects will be covered through a combination of PSHE Association resources, Come and See/RED Curriculum (KS1/2), Science Curriculum (KS1/ KS2), NSPCC - Talk Pants and Safer Internet Week If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner so they are fully informed and do not seek answers online.